The Fed didn’t cut interest rates this month. Here are 12 key money moves to make

 12. Tune out market volatility if you’re investing for the long term

 High rates typically cause market dysfunction.
-In 2022, for example, the S&P 500 plunged roughly 20 percent, the worst year for the major stock index since 2008.
+When the Fed first started rapidly hiking borrowing costs in 2022, for example, the S&P 500 plunged roughly 20 percent, the worst year for the major stock index since 2008.

 But it shouldn’t mean anything for long-term investors, especially those who are saving for retirement.
 If you’re investing over a time horizon that spans decades, you’ll no doubt have to endure both booms and busts.
 Downdrafts in the market are also a powerful buying opportunity.
 Investing comes with risks, but it’s historically the best way to beat inflation over time.